amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 *
 # Motivation
 April 2024
-I am not new to FFMPEG as a tool, but I am new to using ffmpeg as a developer with its libav C libraries.
+I am not new to FFMPEG as a user, but I am new to using ffmpeg as a developer with its libav C libraries.
 The documentation is good as an API doc, but it doesn't explain concepts to a newbie.
 The examples too don't run on all files out of the box.
 I was stumped when I started and struggled for even small things.